 Choosing the right framework is crucial for effective reporting and strategy alignment.
 To make this decision easier for you, we've compiled a comprehensive table that breaks down key attributes of some of the most widely used frameworks.
 Here, you'll find insights on each framework's focus area, suitability for different types of businesses, whether it's regulatory or voluntary, as well as their strengths and limitations.

-Let's dive deeper into the intricacies of these frameworks, distinguishing between Benchmark, Voluntary, and Regulatory options, to help you make the most informed decision for your enterprise.
+We'll explore a summary of examples of these frameworks, to help you make the most informed decision for your enterprise.

 CDP is a global framework that companies use to disclose their environmental impact, including carbon emissions, water usage, and deforestation.
 By following this framework, you're not just complying; you're setting a benchmark against which stakeholders can measure your performance.
 Companies like Microsoft and Walmart have adopted CDP, offering transparency and accountability that appeals to a broad range of investors.